Numerius Negidius

 One well-known legal formula, a model instruction to the judge in a civil lawsuit, began as follows: si paret Numerium Negidium Aulo Agerio sestertium decem milia dare oportere, meaning, "if it appears that Numerius Negidius ought to pay Aulus Agerius ten thousand sesterces..."
 In actual use, the names and amounts would be changed to the appropriate values.
+This formula appears several times in Book IV of Gaius' Institutiones (c.
+AD 161).

 The initials N. N. can also stand for "name unknown" (nomen nescio), a placeholder name roughly equivalent to John or Jane Doe, Thomas Atkins, etc.